MNiMORPH/OTTAR/README.md

 [![DOI](https://zenodo.org/badge/261265317.svg)](https://zenodo.org/badge/latestdoi/261265317)

-# river-channel-width
+# OTTAR

-Transient and steady-state river-channel width calculations for both cohesive and noncohesive banks.
+Ode To Transient Rivers (Ancho!)

+Transiently evolving river-channel width as a function of streambank properties, sediment in transport, and the hydrograph.

 ## Purpose